for Cold Climate Housing and much more

 What you need to do is get a "closet auger" as shown in the drawing and make sure that the whole trap, and especially the entrance to the trap, is clear and clean.
 That should stop the spraying onto the floor.

-Keywords: Cleaning, Leaking, Toilets, Drains, Water, Plumbing
+Keywords: Cleaning, Leaking, Water, Toilets, Drains, Plumbing

 Article 1355